ganelson/inform/README.md

 Artistic License 2.0 as an obligation.
 (This further grant follows the practice of projects like bison, which also copy substantial code into their outputs.)

+A condition of any pull-request being made (i.e., to make suggested amendments to this software) is that, if the request is accepted, copyright on any contribution made by it immediately transfers to the project's copyright-holder, Graham Nelson.
+This is in order that there can be clear ownership.
+It does not apply to the programs duplicated here from other repositories (such as dumb-frotz) or to the Inform GUI apps: those have their own copyrights and licences.

 ## Repositories